mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/_index.md

 An example of this file, {{<newtabref title=".docker.env.example" href="https://github.com/mattermost/mattermost-app-examples/blob/master/.docker.env.example">}}, can be found in the examples repository.

-Next, use the following command to bring your development environment online.
+Next, use the following command to bring your development environment online:

 ```sh
 docker compose up -d